Do find it difficult to talk about yourself?

 If you’re like us, we don’t like doing it and it feels awkward.
 That’s why writing the About page on your website can be so difficult.

 Yet, this likely is one of your most visited pages on your website.Which is great! … Unless your About page is simply an afterthought you added because everyone else has one (uh-oh).
 So, while it’s a popular page, it’s probably (maybe) also one of your weakest.
 We have come across many that read like a sleep inducing report: “We seek to deliver optimized quality through our dedicated production of service X…” It really says nothing– about you or to your customers.

 But here’s the secret: your About page isn’t really about you.

 Ok, it is, but it’s not for you.
 The purpose is to provide value, after all you’re writing for your customers.
 Once visitors browse your products/services, within 3 to 4 clicks they’ll head to your About page to reassure themselves that your business is the right choice for their needs.
 For this reason your About page is generally your website’s make or break page.

 Fear not those of you with a website with a less than stellar About page, you can make it better!

-To help you, we’ve created a list of 7 tips for an inspiring About Us page:
+We’ve created a list of 7 tips for an inspiring About Us page: